corey100/Cats_Dogs/README.md

 # Cats_Dogs
-A custom convolution neural network built with Tensorflow and Keras for classification of cats and dogs
+A custom convolutional neural network built with Tensorflow and Keras for classification of cats and dogs